vZome/vzome/docs/sharing.md

   <img src="https://vorth.github.io/vzome-sharing/2021/11/29/08-01-41-sample-vZome-share/sample-vZome-share.png" />
 </vzome-viewer>
 ```
+Note: that is all one custom `vzome-viewer` element, with start and end HTML tags, and a nested `img` element.
 The `src` attribute on the main element is the most important thing, here.
 It links to your vZome design file, uploaded into the associated assets folder.